petersid2022/master-thesis/notes.md

     * For "cold" / unfamiliar patterns, fall back to conservative speculation or no speculation
     * The "traces" could be stored as n-gram patterns, trie structures, or even finite automata

+## A Comprehensive Analysis of SD Implementations and Techniques
+* Speculative decoding is an inference-time optimization method to accelerate token decoding.

+* It does that by generating draft tokens quickly and then verifying them with the target model in a single batch, this approach can achieve substantial speedups when the draft predictions are frequently correct.

+* Provides speedups when the draft model is fast and accurate enough that most speculative tokens are accepted.
+* On GPU this works well because the cost of evaluating multiple tokens in parallel is low.
+* On CPU, draft evaluation is expensive and small differences between model logits cause many rejections.

+* Several implementations (Note: an implementation with draft model can be mixed with an implementation without draft model)
+    * Draft Model (most popular)
+    * n-gram {Cache, Map, Mod} (uses pattern matching to guess future tokens based on the prompt or previous output)
+    * EAGLE-{1,2,3} (the fastest, attaches a separate module to the target model's internal layers)
+    * Speculative Speculative Decoding (the SOTA algorithm, while a verification is ongoing, the draft model predicts likely verification outcomes and prepares speculations pre-emptively for them)

 ## Resources
 1. <span id="resources-speculative-sampling"></span> [Speculative Sampling](https://github.com/hemingkx/SpeculativeDecodingPapers)
 2. <span id="resources-llama-cpp-docs-speculative-md"></span> [llama.cpp: docs/speculative.md](https://github.com/ggml-org/llama.cpp/blob/master/docs/speculative.md)